Special Needs Toys for Cerebral Palsy

 Examples of Assistive Technology in the Classroom

-As we learn more about students with disabilities, more technologies are developed to help them overcome their unique challenges.
+As we learn more about students with functional needs, more technologies are developed to help them overcome their unique challenges.
 Some of the most current and comprehensive assistive technologies that aid student learning include the following.

 Speech programs are high-tech AAC tools, most of which are Speech Generating Devices that translate a typed message into digitized speech.
 These can also do the opposite, translating spoken words into digitized text for students with stronger oral language skills than writing or typing skills.

 For students who are visually impaired, speech synthesizers and screen readers may be beneficial.
-These speech software programs display text and read aloud to the student, highlighting each sentence to improve visual tracking as well.
+Text-to-speech software programs display text and read aloud to the student, highlighting each sentence to improve visual tracking as well.

-We’ve touched on communicators briefly when explaining who assistive technology can help.
-Communicators are AAC devices that enable students with learning differences to share their ideas and feelings without talking.
-Many students can benefit from using communicators, namely those who are visually impaired, hard of hearing, or have speech difficulties.
+We’ve touched on communicators briefly when explaining how assistive technology can help.
+Communicators are AAC devices that enable students with special needs to share their ideas and feelings without talking.
+Many students can benefit from using communicators, namely those who are visually impaired, hard of hearing or have speech difficulties.

 Many types of communicators tailor to students’ unique needs.
 When choosing a communication device for your learner, consider their needs and how they will interact with the device.
 As an example, if your student has motor restrictions, they will benefit from communicators with larger switches.
-Or, if your learner regularly navigates the school building, they may prefer wearable communication devices so they can communicate on the go.
+If they regularly navigate the school building, they may prefer wearable communication devices so they can communicate on the go.

 Some students have trouble with pacing.
-Timers are great and affordable assistive technology tools that help students mentally prepare for task changes.
+Timers and schedulers are effective assistive technology tools that help students mentally prepare for task changes.
 These devices also keep them knowledgeable about how much time they have left to complete their current task.

 For students who are visually impaired, choose a timer that displays the remaining time in a vibrant color so they, too, can easily decipher how much time is left.